MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-default-network-access-policies-virtual-machines-23h2.md

 - You have a VM to apply policies to.
 For more information, see how to [Manage VMs with Windows Admin Center](vm.md?context=/windows-server/context/windows-server-failover-clustering#create-a-new-vm).

-- You have administrator permissions or equivalent to the cluster nodes and network controller.
+- You have administrator permissions or equivalent to the system nodes and network controller.

 ::: zone-end